LeleDerGrasshalmi/fn-logs-client/README.md

 ## App Logs

-App Logs are located at `%localappdata%\Logs`.
+App Logs are located at `%localappdata%\FNLogs\Logs`.
 The app uses Serilog for logging.

 ## App Configuration

 The app is configured in `appsettings.json`, when debugging the app will always use the latest version in the project. <br/>
-When using a release build your config will be located at `%localappdata%\\appsettings.json`.
+When using a release build your config will be located at `%localappdata%\FNLogs\appsettings.json`.

 ### Config Format